ariafatah0711/ctf_aria/overthewire/bandit/level 07.md

 ---
-layout: level
+layout: default
 level: 7
-previous: ./level 06.html
-next: ./level 08.html
+name_file: level
 ---

+{% include level-section.html %}

 # soal
 The password for the next level is stored somewhere on the server and has all of the following properties: